 If you’re transitioning your children to a vegan diet, the initial few weeks or months can be tricky, and a lot depends on their personalities, existing eating habits, age, and other intangible qualities.
 If, for instance, the members of your household will simply eat what you give them, you are in luck.

-The older your children, the more resistance you might have at first as well.
-Even skeptical older kids will love things like this recipe for black bean burgers.
+older your children, the more resistance you might have at first as

-There are tons of vegan recipes that are so kid-friendly, yet totally vegan that you’ll love, like blueberry muffins, cookies, cakes, ice cream, seitan recipes, tempeh recipes, vegan breakfast recipes and tons of other desserts like this family favorite strawberry shortcake.
+There are tons of vegan recipes that are so kid-friendly, yet totally vegan that you’ll love, like cookies, cakes, ice cream, seitan recipes, tempeh recipes, vegan breakfast recipes and tons of other desserts.

 Prentice AM, Spaaij CJ, Goldberg GR et al. ( 1996) Energy requirements of pregnant and lactating women.
 European Journal of Clinical Nutrition 50 ( Suppl.
 1): 82– 110.